 - The intention of either parent to relocate the principal residence of the child; and

+It’s important to get help from a divorce attorney Springfield MO expert.
 Ultimately, Missouri courts will consider all of the above factors and then choose one of five outcomes that would best serve the interests of the children.

 - Joint physical custody to both parents and sole legal custody to one